TheSoundOfAIOSR/rg_sound_generation/members/sam/VAE/README.md

 ## Convert wav to Mel spectograms
 Use the notebook, **Nsynth-Convert.ipynb**, in order to create Mel spectograms from each dataset.
-This saves each spectogram into the local Download folder, feel free to change this to wherever you'd like.
+This saves each spectogram into a local *Download/guitar/* folder, feel free to change this to wherever you'd like.
 If you change the address, please change the references to the load data in the other notebooks as well.

 ## Create and Train VAE